homer6/jetstream/install/build_ubuntu.md

   ./jetstream
   ```

----

 ## Troubleshooting

-- **Xcode Command Line Tools Installation Issues**:
-  - If the installation hangs, ensure that any prompts are addressed, or manually install the tools via `xcode-select --install`.
-- **Homebrew Installation Issues**:
-  - If Homebrew fails to install, visit [Homebrew's official website](https://brew.sh/) for troubleshooting tips.
 - **Library Not Found Errors**:
-  - Ensure that environment variables are correctly set.
+  - Ensure that all dependencies are installed.
-  - Verify that the libraries are installed in standard locations.
+  - Verify that the libraries are in the correct locations.
 - **Permission Denied Errors**:
   - Make sure you have the necessary permissions to install software.
   - Run the script with `sudo` if necessary.

----
+- **Compilation Errors**:
+  - Ensure you have a compatible version of `g++` that supports C++17.

 ## Additional Information

-- **Environment Variables**:
-  - The script sets environment variables for OpenSSL to ensure libraries are found during the build process.
 - **Cleanup**:
   - The script removes cloned repositories after installation to keep your workspace clean.
 - **Customizing the Build**:
-  - You can modify the `build_macos.sh` script to suit your specific needs, such as changing installation directories or adding additional build options.
+  - You can modify the `build_ubuntu.sh` script to suit your specific needs, such as changing installation directories or adding additional build options.

----

 ## Contact Information